Kim4853/EvoKAN-WF/README.md

 ## Reproducibility Notes

 - The notebooks set random seeds in several places, but exact reproducibility can still depend on hardware, library versions, and solver tolerances.
+- The speedup of the weak-form (WF) approach over the strong-form (SF) approach is observed to be relatively consistent across different computational environments, although exact performance may vary depending on hardware and solver configurations.
 - The notebooks are research workflows, not hardened production solvers.
 - Increasing LSMR iteration counts does not necessarily improve the solution.
 In these evolutionary updates, overly accurate solves can amplify ill-conditioning and linearization error.
 - The weak-form and strong-form notebooks solve the same PDEs using different residual enforcement strategies.